 Squarespace websites are difficult to personalize.
 For example, it won’t let you overlap two objects on your website, like text over an image.
 There are workarounds, but they require CSS coding, so it isn’t ideal for the average user.

-Squarespace does not have the option to customize the mobile appearance – the mobile version automatically inherits the design from desktop, which isn’t always what you want.
+The biggest deal breaker for me is that Squarespace does not have the option to customize the mobile appearance – the mobile version automatically inherits the design from desktop, which isn’t always what you want.
 Again, you do have more control if you add some CSS code, but it’s still limiting, and if you aren’t working with a website designer, can be hard to do yourself.

-Seo: WordPress vs Squarespace vs Showit
+Seo: Showit vs Squarespace vs WordPress

 Search engine optimization – it’s what makes your website show up on Google, and it’s my personal favorite marketing tactic.
 This doesn’t mean that you will definitely rank well if you use one platform over the other, or that you can’t rank well using one of them – some platforms just make it easier than others!

 Hands down, WordPress is the best of the best when it comes to SEO.
 Because WordPress has the option to add plugins, and has so much more back end control than Showit and Squarespace, you have a lot of flexibility when it comes to optimizing your site, making SEO easier.
-WordPress also tends to be better for site speed – which is a big factor in search engine performance.
+WordPress also tends to be better for site speed – which is a factor in search engine performance.

 Showit works with WordPress when it comes to blogging – so the great thing is that a lot of those same plugins can be used here too!
 Showit’s native platform is good when it comes to SEO, but doesn’t have the same backend control as WordPress does.
 But, your blog posts will be done in WordPress, so you’ll get the WordPress benefits without having to use the more difficult platform.